vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Setup VirtualBox network adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Quickstart VM required a **Host-only network adapter** to be configured so that you can connect from host machine to guest machine(Quickstart VM).
+Quickstart VM requires a **Host-only network adapter** to be configured so that you can connect from the host machine to guest machine(Quickstart VM).

   .. note::
-    Quickstart VM use network adapter ``vboxnet0`` with DHCP Server enabled as **default Host-only adapter**, if there are already have ``vboxnet0`` adapter in your VirtualBox, you can just skip this step.
+    Quickstart VM uses network adapter ``vboxnet0`` with DHCP Server enabled as **default Host-only adapter**, if there is already a ``vboxnet0`` adapter in your VirtualBox, you can just skip this step.

 .. tabs::